-The Cambridge Primary and Cambridge Secondary 1 curriculum is an International curriculum produced in Cambridge, England.
+The Cambridge Primary and Secondary 1 Curriculum is an International Curriculum produced in Cambridge, England.
 It is a recognised curriculum in many countries around the world and encourages high academic achievement, critical thinking and problem-solving skills.
 It covers the core subject areas of Literacy, Mathematics and Science, ensuring that children worldwide are at an equivalent academic level.

-From Grade 2 (Year 3) onwards there are Progression tests for each elementary class, which are taken once a year to help teachers check their students’ progress against the Cambridge curriculum objectives.
+From Year 3/Grade 2 onwards there are Progression tests for each elementary class, which are taken once a year to help the teachers check their students’ progress against the Cambridge Curriculum objectives.
 These tests are produced externally but marked internally by the class teachers.
-At Grade 5 (Year 6) and again in Grade 8 (Year 9) students take an externally produced and marked exam called the Cambridge Checkpoint.
-These are marked by Cambridge to help the school to see how their students are progressing.
+At Year 6 & 9/Grade 5, 8 the students take an externally produced and marked exam called the Cambridge Primary Checkpoint test.
+This is marked by Cambridge to help the school to see how their students are doing.
 Students are rated across three levels ranging from bronze, silver and gold.

 RICE became an accredited Cambridge International School in February 2017.
-We are currently licensed to use the Cambridge International Examinations (CAIE) curriculum for Preparatory to Grade 8 (Year 1 to 9).
+We are currently licensed to use the Cambridge Assessment International Education (CAIE) curriculum for Year 2 to 9 (Grade 1 to 8).

-The IPC is used to supplement the national curriculum in Art, Geography, History, Music, Science, Society, Technology and Internationalism.
+For the subject areas of Art, Geography, History, Music, Science, Society, Technology and Internationalism we use the International Primary Curriculum or IPC.
 Originating out of the many Shell Company schools located around the world, the IPC is now an autonomous curriculum offered through Fieldwork Education Ltd in the United Kingdom (www.greatlearning.com).

 “The International Primary Curriculum is… equally committed to improving learning and developing international-mindedness for primary age children.
 As a curriculum for learning it focuses on developing knowledge, skills and understanding of subjects set within child-friendly, relevant, cross-curricular thematic units of work that are both creative and challenging for children of all abilities.”

 The IPC uses an integrative approach towards each subject.
 Taking a central theme such as Rivers, Celebrations, Transport, Weather, Electricity etc. the children then learn about the theme through different subjects, which are taught consecutively.
-So for example, ‘Go With The Flow’ is a unit about rivers in Grade 4-5 (Year 5-6).
+So for example, ‘Go With The Flow’ is a unit about rivers in Year 5.
 The children spend 2 weeks looking at rivers from a perspective of Geography.
 This is followed by 3 weeks examining rivers from a Science perspective, and then several weeks in Technology, followed by looking at rivers from the subject of Society.

-Each Milepost follows a two-year cycle where approximately 10 themed units are studied.
-These units have been chosen for their interest, cultural relevance and to ensure a good balance is achieved across all subjects over the two-year cycle.
+The units have been chosen for their interest, cultural relevance and to ensure a good balance is achieved across all subjects.
 The units are not only exciting for children and teachers alike, but they encourage an approach that is intercultural; something ideally suited for a school like RICE.